eleda77/eleda77.github.io/docs/vocab_list.md

 **phantasmagoria** - a sequence of real or imaginary images like that seen in a dream

 **piscatorial** - of or concerning fishermen or fishing

+**pith** - the essence of something; spongy white tissue lining the rind of an orange, lemon, and other citrus fruits

 **plangent** - loud and resonant, with a mournful tone (of a sound)